 Late spring and summer foods can be some of the most nutritious around, and this list includes my must-have “seasonal superfoods” – the ones that provide exceptional amounts of nutrients, have numerous health benefits, and should be on your table every week.

 Berries –Blueberries, blackberries, raspberries, and strawberries are some of nature’s most potent sources of antioxidants.
 They can help prevent cancer, heart disease, and inflammation related to many diseases.
-Buy a container of each, toss them together, and make summer oatmeal with berries for a healthy, warm-weather breakfast.
+Buy a container of each, toss them together, and make summertime oatmeal for a healthy breakfast.

 Cantaloupe – This melon is actually a member of the cucumber family, and the sweet, juicy fruit can keep you cool as a cucumber on a hot summer day.
 Cantaloupes are full of beta-carotene and vitamin C, and just a 1-cup serving has as much potassium as a banana.
 These nutritional benefits, along with their high water content, make them a perfect recovery food to enjoy after exercise.